-This constitutional amendment allows for a state property tax levy that will not exceed 35 cents per \$1000 of assessed value and will not be collected for longer than 15 years.
-The money would be used solely for school construction purposes.
+erty tax levy that will not exceed 35 cents per \$1000 of struction purposes.
 Projected revenue from the proposition President, Washington Education Association.

-seven years.
+would fund approved projects on the waiting list within seven years.
 In addition, monies deposited into a permanent endowment will provide an ongoing source of funding for future school construction needs.